evanjpw/headj-rs/README.md

 It appears to work, but I'm working on it.

-One very large caveat is: **It freely discards JSON that surrounds the array of interest.
+One very large caveat is: ~~It freely discards JSON that surrounds the array of interest.
 So, if you have a complex JSON object with a huge array in it, you will get a JSON file back that only includes the (reduced) array & whatever JSON structure it was found in.
-Everything else will be elided.**
+Everything else will be elided.~~ **(This actually works correctly now)**

 For example: